-Families who suspect that their child was injured due to medical negligence should therefore not worry that they may be wrong in their suspicions or be concerned about wasting a solicitor’s time.
+Families who suspect that their child was injured due to medical negligence should therefore not worry that they may be wrong in their suspicions or be concerned about wasting birth injury lawyers’ time.

-Avoiding the costly mistake of choosing the wrong law firm
+Avoiding the costly mistake of choosing the wrong birth injury lawyers